Change-Maker/personalization/neovim/README.md

   [y]es or [n]o (default: no): y

 [Neovim Plugins]
-> Would you like to install onedark - A dark color scheme?
+> Would you like to install kanagawa - A dark color scheme?
   [y]es or [n]o (default: no): y
 > Would you like to install vim-better-whitespace - Highlight trailing whitespaces?